Cape Breton Welcome Network

 - The Welcome Network Coordinator will contact you and walk you through the required steps for completing a Criminal Record and Vulnerable Sector check.
 All participants in the Buddy Program, both newcomers and volunteers, are required to provide proof of a Criminal Record and Vulnerable Sector Check.
 The fee regularly associated with these checks is waived since it is for volunteer purposes.
 Newcomers with a valid study or work permit issued within the last two to three years are exempt from this.

 - The Welcome Network Coordinator will try their best to match you with a “Buddy” from your community.
 Matches depend on the number of participants, shared interests, and demographics.
 While we aim to connect everyone, matching is not guaranteed, however we will absolutely try our best!
+Once matched, we encourage Buddies to commit to regular communication for at least three months.
+After that, you and your Buddy can decide how often you’d like to connect going forward.
+The Welcome Network Coordinator will also check in after one month to see how things are going and provide any needed support.

-Participating in the Program:
+Participating in the Buddy Program:

 For additional resources and supports, please visit: